miso-lims/miso-lims/docs/user_manual/samples.md

 ## Sample Probes

 Sample probes were mainly designed to represent 10X feature barcodes.
-They can be added to any tissue processing sample, and are available in detailed sample mode only.
+They can be added to single cell tissue processing samples, and are available in detailed sample mode only.
 Probes are added directly to samples, but may also be saved as probe sets.
 Probe sets are saved collections of probes that can easily be applied to additional samples.

 ### Editing Probes in Bulk

-When working with tissue processing samples on the bulk Create/Edit/Propagate Samples pages, an "Edit Probes" button will appear above the table.
-This will allow you to select which samples you wish to edit the probes for, and whether you'd like to apply a probe set or define a new custom set of probes.
-When first adding probes, you can choose multiple samples to add the same probes to all.
+When working with single cell tissue processing samples on the bulk Create/Edit/Propagate Samples pages, an "Edit Probes" button will appear above the table.
+This will allow you to select which samples you wish to edit the probes for, and whether you'd like to apply a probe set, define a new custom set of probes, or remove any existing probes.
+When first adding probes, you can select multiple samples and the same probes will be added to each sample.
 After probes are saved on a sample, they are considered unique, however, and each sample's probes must be edited individually.
 When editing custom probes, the sample table will switch to show the probe data instead.
 In this view, you have the options to apply the probe changes, cancel changes, and save the probes as a probe set.
 Applying or cancelling the changes will return you to the sample entry view.

 ### Editing Probes on the Edit Sample Page

-The Edit Sample page for tissue processing samples includes a Probes table.
+The Edit Sample page for single cell tissue processing samples includes a Probes table.
 Probes that have been added to the sample are shown here.
 Buttons on the table allow you to apply a probe set, remove probes, or edit probes.
 Editing will take you to a bulk entry page, and includes an option to add additional probes.

 ### Working with Probe Sets